Hazeldene Medical Centre

 3. Complete the right hand side of your previous prescription clearly marked with the items required and return this to reception prescription box or post to us.

-Prescriptions will be ready for collection in two working days (48 hours).
+Prescriptions will be ready for collection at your nominated pharmacy in two working days (48 hours).

 Please note we only accept requests over the telephone in exceptional circumstances.